 |

-German military engineers preferred to design specialised fuses rather than a small number of models with options.
-Therefore, there is quite a large amount of different types and marks.
+German military engineers preferred to design specialised fuzes rather than a small number of models with options.
+Therefore, there is larger amount of different types and marks compared to the little number of English types or the limited one of French fuzes.

-the lack of metals caused by the blocus of Germany quickly often implied the replacement of bronze or brass with aluminium, zinc or steel.
-Since those materials have a poor resistance to corrosion, those types of German fuses that you can find nowadays on the former battlefields are sometimes in a bad condition.
+the lack of metals caused by the blocus of Germany soon induced the replacement of bronze or brass with aluminium or zinc alloys, or steel.
+Since those materials have lesser resistance to corrosion, those types of German fuzes that you can observe nowadays on the former battlefields are sometimes in a bad condition.

 ![]() |